Fibromyalgia and endometriosis.

 They always assume that you are anxious or depressed.
 They don’t even ask you why do you feel stressed, and most of the time is the opposite – illness, and pain is the cause of stress.

 But most doctors don’t see that.
 They just try and give you pill after pill.
 That’s all they do.

-They don’t ask about your life factors that contribute to your fibromyalgia and endometriosis.
+They don’t ask about the life factors that contribute to your fibromyalgia and endometriosis.

 But it is important to treat these chronic illnesses by targeting the areas of life that are affected by illness and pain such as work, family, relationships, sex life, social life…